 All our faculty are actively involved in research activities and encourage student involvement at all stages of research.
 Opportunities for student involvement include the following:

 Harry Freeman, Ph.D., Human Development and Educational Psychology, examines parent and peer attachment relationships during adolescence and young adulthood.
-Major topics under study include peer attachment formation, monotropy and cultural variation in attachment hierarchies, and the relationship between sexual activity, romantic attachment expectations, and emotional distancing in the family.
-Most recently, we are examining these topics in three countries using Hofstede’s dimensions of power distance and individualism.
+Major topics under study include peer attachment formation, monotropy and cultural variation in attachment hierarchies.
+He also studies the relationship between sexual activity, romantic attachment expectations and emotional distancing in the family.
+Most recently, we are examining these topics in three countries using Hofstede's dimensions of power distance and individualism.

-Seth Olson, Ph.D., Counseling, focuses his research in areas of clinical mental health practice, such as diversity, brain trauma, and professional competence.
-He is a licensed professional counselor with additional expertise in diagnosis, psychopathology, and Gottman method for couple’s therapy.
-He is open to working on research project with students.
+Seth Olson, Ph.D., Counseling, focuses his research in areas of clinical mental health practice, such as diversity, brain trauma and professional competence.
+He is a licensed professional counselor with additional expertise in diagnosis, psychopathology and the Gottman method for couple's therapy.
+He is open to working on research projects with students.